openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ### Risks and Mitigations

-An OpenShift administrator configuring `istiocsr` CR object could configure insecure certificate signature algorithm, certificate key size or certificate validity to be too long which could cause vulnerability.
+An OpenShift administrator configuring `istiocsr.operator.openshift.io` CR object could configure insecure certificate signature algorithm, certificate key size or certificate validity to be too long which could cause vulnerability.
   - These configurations could be validated and can be overridden with default values.

 ### Drawbacks